-The Company held the 2021 Annual General Meeting of shareholders at Maestro Chamber, 17th Floor, Major Tower, Soi Thonglor 10, Sukhumvit 55, Khlong Tan Nuea Sub-district, Watthana District, Bangkok, in the form of electronic meeting.
+The Company organized the annual general meeting of shareholders at the Maestro Chamber, 17th floor, Major Tower Building, Thonglor Soi 10, Sukhumvit 55, Khlong Tan Nuea Subdistrict, Watthana District, Bangkok, in the form of a meeting via electronic media.

-The Company allowed shareholders who wished to attend the meeting in person or by a proxy who was not a director to attend via electronic media.
-The registration system for submitting petitions opened from 18 April 2022 and closed on 27 April 2022, until the end of the meeting.
+The Company opened for shareholders who wished to attend the meeting in person or by proxy who are not directors of the company via electronic media.
+The registration and application form submission system will be open from April 17 2023, at 08:30 a.m. onwards.
+The system will close for registration on April 24 2023, until the end of the meeting.

-At the shareholders' meeting, the Managing Director acted as the Chairman of the meeting, and the Company's directors attended the meeting before the meeting commenced.
-The Chairman of the meeting explained the voting method, vote counting, ballot use, and disclosure of vote counting results in each agenda item to create transparency as well as allowed shareholders to express their opinions, and suggestions and asked questions equally.
-The Chairman answered questions, gave complete information to the shareholders, and allowed enough time for discussion.
+In the shareholders' meeting, the Managing Director acted as the chairman of the meeting and the directors of the company attended the meeting.
+Before the meeting started, the chairman of the meeting explained the voting method, vote counting, the use of ballots, and the disclosure of the counting results for each agenda item in order to be transparent.
+The meeting also provided an opportunity for shareholders to express their opinions, suggestions, and questions equally.
+The chairman answered the questions and provided information to the shareholders in full and gave enough time for discussion.